Testnizer

 Bidirectional streaming

 Both client and server stream simultaneously.
 Use the Send button to push request messages; server messages appear in the shared timeline.
-Click Close to finish the client half of the stream.
+A Cancel button appears while streaming; clicking it half-closes the client stream.
+Click Close to finish the client half of the stream normally.

 Metadata